A session is an isolated browser instance running your automation tasks. You get a dedicated environment with a uniqueDocumentation Index

 Configure sessions when creating them:- mode: Session mode (currently only

-"default"is supported). - initialTask: Contains all task-specific parameters.
+"default"is supported). - task: Contains all task-specific parameters.

-- taskDetails: Can be empty if you plan to send tasks later via
+- prompt: Can be empty if you plan to send tasks later via

-/send-message. - startingPoint: Saves tokens and time by skipping navigation.
+/send-message. - startingUrl: Saves tokens and time by skipping navigation.

 - maxDuration: Maximum time a task can run before automatic termination (default: 5 minutes).
 Note: Session inactivity timeout is fixed at 5 minutes.